We independently evaluate all recommended products and services. If you click on links we provide, we may receive

 One of the most popular cookie decorating classes, McGoo U adds multiple new videos each month and has an active group of cookie decorators, meaning you aren’t just taking a class, you’re joining a community.

 Multiple new videos a month

 In the beginning, Arty McGoo was the title of Elizabeth Adams' art blog, which she began in 2010 to chronicle her myriad creative projects.
-When cookies became Adams' preferred medium of artistic expression, the blog struck its niche, and Arty became the moniker of Adams's cookie alter ego.
-Her hand-painting skills, in particular, proved so impressive that cookiers around the world began to ask Adams to share her knowledge.
+When cookies became Adams' preferred medium of artistic expression, the blog struck its niche, and Arty became the moniker of her cookie alter ego.
+Her hand-painting skills, in particular, proved so impressive that bakers around the world began to ask Adams to share her knowledge.
 In 2013, McGoo U was born.

 McGoo U earns the best overall title for the depth, breadth, and regularity of its high-quality cookie content.
 You will encounter all the primary decorating techniques, including airbrushing, hand-painting, piping, stenciling, stamping, wet-on-wet decoration, dimensional flood, and much more.

 Adams produces about six videos per month on McGoo U: a cookie class, two guest segments featuring a prominent artist, a segment on the business of baking, a time-lapse of Adams improvising a design, and a fun, goofy segment called "after school" composed of sketches on subjects like cookie poetry and cookie ASMR.